William P. Alford

-William P. Alford (安守廉 (Ān Shǒulián); born November 26, 1948) is an American legal scholar.
-He is the Henry L. Stimson Professor of Law and Vice Dean for the Graduate Program and International Legal Studies at Harvard Law School.
-He is Director of East Asian Legal Studies at Harvard Law, and is regarded as an expert in the field of Chinese law.
+William P. Alford (安守廉 (Ān Shǒulián); born November 26, 1948) is an American legal scholar and sinologist.
+He is the Henry L. Stimson Professor of Law at Harvard University, where he is also the vice dean for the graduate program of international legal studies at Harvard Law School and the director of its East Asian legal studies program.
+He is an expert in the field of Chinese law.

 He is an honorary professor of Renmin University, Zhejiang University and the China National School of Administration, and an Honorary Fellow of the American Studies Institute of the Department of Law of the Chinese Academy of Social Sciences.
 He directed the China Center for American Law Study, the first academic program in U.S. law in the PRC, was a founder in 1982 of the U.S. Committee on Legal Education Exchange with China, is the recipient of a number of awards and fellowships for his work on China, and is on a host of advisory and editorial boards.

 Biography

 William Alford was born on November 26, 1948, in Massachusetts to the physician Dr. Hyman Alford and Rose Alford.
 He has a sister, Nancy Ruth Alford Wine, a corporate banker.

 Alford received his B.A. degree from Amherst College in 1970 and LL.B. degree from the University of Cambridge in 1972.
 He received two Master of Arts in Chinese Studies and Chinese history from Yale University in 1974 and 1975, respectively, and a J.D. from Harvard Law School in 1977.

 Alford was a law professor at UCLA before taking a position at Harvard Law School.

-He has been involved for decades in China's legal reform.
-Almost 25 years ago, with Professor Randle Edwards, then of Columbia, he founded the first academic program in the PRC on American law and the first national exchange program to bring Chinese students to the U.S. for legal education—including many who are in the forefront of legal change in China today.
-In the years since, he has been called on by both the US government and China's—as well as multilateral organizations, foundations, civic groups and NGOs, law firms and businesses—to offer advice on a range of issues from trade to human rights to intellectual property to the legal profession and legal education and beyond.
-In recent years, he has focused on the pro bono work with the Special Olympics in issues of disability in China.
+Alford has been involved in China's legal reform since the early 1980s.
+In 1982, with Professor Randle Edwards, then of Columbia University, he co-founded the U.S. Committee on Legal Education Exchange with China, the first national exchange program to bring Chinese students to the United States for legal education.
+He also directed the China Center for American Law Study, the first academic program in the People's Republic of China focused on American law.

+Alford has served as a consultant to the U.S. government, the Chinese government, multilateral organizations, foundations, civic groups, NGOs, law firms, and businesses on issues including trade, human rights, intellectual property, and legal education.

+From 2005 to 2014, he served on the board of directors of Special Olympics International, chairing its Research and Policy Committee and serving on its Executive Committee.
+He is the founding Chair of the Harvard Law School Project on Disability, which provides pro bono services on disability issues in China, Bangladesh, the Philippines, Vietnam, and other nations.
+In 2008, Special Olympics honored him for his work on behalf of persons with intellectual disabilities in China.